zapata-engineering/orquestra-core/docs/guides/circuit_runners.rst

 Testing the Circuit Runners
 ---------------------------

 One of our goals with the ``CircuitRunner``\ s and ``WavefunctionSimulator``\ s was to make sure that all implementations of a given protocol behave in a uniform way.
 In order to ensure that, we have developed a common suite of tests which all runners and simulators need to pass.
 Those tests are implemented in the form of *contracts*, i.e. collections of boolean functions accepting runner as a single argument.
-A runner (resp. wavefunction simulator) is said to fulfill given contract iff for this runner it evaluates to ``True``.
+A runner (or wavefunction simulator) is said to fulfill given contract iff for this runner it evaluates to ``True``.
 Contracts can be used to effortlessly construct tests for your new runner, but they have additional purpose.
 They document properties of a given protocols that cannot be captured via type system.
 For instance, suppose you run a 5-qubit circuit using some runner.
 Independently of runner used, you expected returned measurements ot have samples of length 5, right?
 This requirement is uncapturable by the type system, but there's' a contract that ensures that.

 .. note::